Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/sprint-zero/setup-content-serialization.md

 There are two distinct methods for deploying items to XM Cloud with Sitecore Content Serialization, each catering to different requirements as detailed below.

-> ⚠️ **IMPORTANT**:
->
-> If items get edited in a deployed environment, the change is persisted in the database and is handled prior to the underlying file (IAR), meaning that source code changes to that same item/field would never be applied.
-The item must be deleted for the file system (IAR) to regain precedence.
+<Alert status="info" mb={4}><AlertIcon />If items get edited in a deployed environment, the change is persisted in the database and is handled prior to the underlying file (IAR), meaning that source code changes to that same item/field would never be applied.
+The item must be deleted for the file system (IAR) to regain precedence.</Alert>

 #### Deploying Items to the File System using Items as Resources (IAR)